inleadmedia/easyscreen-ubuntu/README.md

 wget -qO- https://raw.githubusercontent.com/inleadmedia/easyscreen-ubuntu/master/oem-install.sh | sudo bash
 ```

 Wait until the terminal ask for the password of the user and input it.
-The machine will shutdown and is ready for install.
+The machine will reboot and is ready for installation.

 ## Installation (OOBP)

-Power on the machine and proceed with the installation.
+Wait for the machine to reboot and proceed with the installation.
 Go through the installation process setting the following details.
 Note, that this repo is work in process and these details are for the target environment.
 This repo will be made more modular and portable later.
 - Language: English
 - Install third party software: yes
 - Timezone: Copenhagen